-4.01 Stallion reports cover the period from October 1st through September 30 each year.
-The report must be postmarked from the country of origin no later than October 15th each year.
-It is the responsibility of the stallion owner of his authorized agent to see that the form is postmarked by this deadline.
+4.01 Stallion reports cover the period from September 1st through August 31st each year.
+The report must be postmarked from the country of origin no later than October 1st each year.
+It is the responsibility of the stallion owner or his authorized agent to see that the form is postmarked by this deadline.

 4.02 A penalty of $100 will be assessed in the event of late filing.

 4.03 All mares bred, listed by their registered names, complete with their registration number, as well as last breeding date will be required.

 4.04 In the last column, indicate with the letter A, N, P, FS or TS whether the mare was (A)artificially, (N)naturally, (P)pasture bred (FS) serviced to frozen semen or (TS)served with transported semen.
 If pasture bred, give the dates the mare was put in and taken out of the pasture.

 4.05 All registration applications must include the preprinted stallion report number (located in the upper left corner on the reverse of this form) which documents the crossing of the foal’s sire and dam.